Aarif1430/Django_Crispy_Forms/README.md

 ## Instructions
 - From project directory run
-  $ python -r requirments.txt  (To install all the packages)
+  $ python install -r requirments.txt  (To install all the packages)
 - $ python manage.py runserver

 ## To Do